accosmin/nano/README.md

-**NanoCV** is a small (nano) library that implements various (non-linear) optimization and machine learning algorithms.
-The library is to be used as a sandbox for implementing and playing with various image classification and object detection methods.
+**NanoCV** is a small (nano) C++(11) library that implements various (non-linear) optimization and machine learning algorithms.
+The library is to be used as a sandbox for implementing and testing various image classification and object detection methods.

 As the library evolves, command line programs will be supplied for testing various components and for training and testing models.

-The programming style is inspired by STL and boost.
-Also C++11 is heavily used because it makes coding fun and easier.
 The library is written to be cross-platform having only Boost, Eigen and Qt as dependencies.
+However, it is tested so far only on ArchLinux x64.